South Station Bus Terminal: Construction and usage

 In August 2000, a state audit found that change orders added $14.7 million to the original $81.4 million construction cost of the terminal.
 It also noted that when the MBTA cancelled plans for a moving walkway between the bus terminal and rail station, the agency settled for $1.4 million – substantially less than the $6.6 million estimated cost.
 (Note: Costs equivalent to $ million, $ million, $ million, and $ million in .)
 The moving walkway was to have been on the west side of the rail platforms next to Atlantic Avenue.
 In 2006, the MBTA added an entrance into the bus terminal lobby from the westernmost rail platform, providing a covered path between the rail terminal and bus terminal.

 When opened, the ramps to the bus and parking decks connected only to Kneeland Street.
 They were reconfigured by the Big Dig project as part of the South Bay Interchange.
 A direct ramp from the eastbound Turnpike for buses and high-occupancy vehicles (HOVs) opened in December 2003.
 The South Station Connector replaced the Kneeland Street ramps in 2005.
 It included additional direct bus/HOV ramps, which opened in stages over the second half of the year.

 The set of companies using the terminal has changed over time.
 Massport-managed Logan Dart service ran between the terminal and Logan International Airport from November 2000 to November 2001.
 Concord Coach subsidiaries Dartmouth Coach and Boston Express began service to the terminal in 2000 and 2007.
 Bloom Bus ceased using the terminal in 2003.
 DATTCO took over American Eagle (successor to Medeiros) service in 2004.
 That year, Chinatown bus lines Lucky Star/Travel Pack and Fung Wah Bus Transportation switched from curbside stops in nearby Chinatown to South Station at the insistence of city officials.
 The city has required operators to use the terminal; in 2007, Vamoose Bus was not permitted to use curbside stops in Copley Square instead.

 Low-cost carriers BoltBus and Megabus began using the terminal in 2008.
 Fung Wah was shut down by federal regulators in 2013 due to safety issues; its berth at South Station was redistributed to another operator.
 Its planned return to operation in 2015 was cancelled because the company could not obtain a new berth at the terminal.
 BoltBus ended all service in July 2021.
 Capebus used the terminal from July 2021 to early 2022.
 FlixBus began service to the terminal in April 2022 and took over Lucky Star service to Boston that November.
 DATTCO ended year-round service to Boston in 2023 but began operating seasonal service in 2024.
-As of November 2025, OurBus is expected to start using the terminal by the end of the year.